-All A&S students must complete a Request for Permission to Study Outside the College of Arts and Sciences before departure in order to receive credit for courses taken on any program.
+All A&S and CPS students must complete a Request for Permission to Study Outside the College of Arts and Sciences before departure in order to receive credit for courses taken on any program.
 You will need to have courses approved by the appropriate department in order to count them towards major or minor requirements.
 The same form is used for approvals for General Education Requirements.
 You can download the form at the Student Records website.

 Transfer students may find it challenging to work study abroad into their shorter time at Rollins—rest assured that many transfer students do study abroad, even for a full semester.
 You will need to plan carefully and work with your academic advisor to be certain that your study abroad experience fits into your course plan and that you are still working towards your anticipated graduation date.
 In order to assist with the timing, International Programs can review the GPA from the prior institution if the transfer student does not yet have a Rollins GPA.
 We may also be able to accept references from faculty at the prior institution—transfer students must seek permission from our office to do this.
 Transfer students must also give particular consideration to the residency requirements--students must complete at least sixty-four (64) semester hours in the College.
 However, Rollins approved off-campus programs do count towards this Residency Requirement.
 Consider coming to meet with our staff during your first semester at Rollins so that we can help you get started right away on your planning for study abroad.